 “So, what’s your problem?”
 I said serving two beers to the next customers.

-“Did we lose because we’re foreigners, or were we unlucky?”
+“Did we lose because we’re foreigners or were we unlucky?”

 I found it difficult to keep a straight face.
 “The only winners are the stooges in the crowd.
 It’s one of the oldest scams around the Mediterranean, especially in the markets.
 Sorry sir, but it has nothing to do with you being foreign.”